 - 1. "School-age adults" is defined as any parent attending an elementary or secondary school.
 This also includes those adults within the State's compulsory attendance range who are being served in an alternative school setting, such as directly through the Even Start program. - 2.
 "Non-school-age" adults are any adults who do not meet the definition of "school-age." - 3.
 Include only the number of adult participants who had a realistic goal of earning a high school diploma or GED.
 Note that age limitations on taking the GED differ by State, so you should include only those adult participants for whom attainment of a GED or high school diploma is a possibility.

-School-Age # with # Who

-Adults goal Met Goal Explanation (if applicable)
+School-Age Adults # with goal # Who Met Goal Explanation (if applicable)

-Diploma 5 5

-GED Not applicable
+Diploma 0 0 Not applicable.

+GED 0 0 lot applicable.

-Other Not applicable
+Other 0 0 Not applicable.

-Comments: Comments:
+Comments: